-The analysis of governmental funds serves the purpose of looking at what resources came into the funds, how they were spent, and what is available for future expenditures.
+The analysis of governmental funds serves the purpose of looking at what resources were received, how they were spent, and what are available for future expenditures.
 Did the Board generate enough revenue to pay for current obligations?
-What is available for spending at the end of the year?
-The strong financial performance of the Board as a whole is reflected in its governmental funds as well.
-At the end of the fiscal year, the Board's governmental funds reported combined ending fund balances of \$45.10 million (see Balance Sheet-Governmental Funds).
-Approximately \$17.20 million of this amount constitutes unassigned fund balance of the General fund, which is available as of the end of the fiscal year for spending on future operations.
+What resources were available for spending at the end of the year?
+At the end of the fiscal year, the Board's governmental funds reported combined ending fund balance of \$57.27 million (see Balance Sheet-Governmental Funds).
+Approximately \$23.20 million of this amount constitutes unassigned fund balance of the General fund, which is available as of the end of the fiscal year for spending on future operations.

 General Fund - The general fund is the primary operating fund of the Board.
-The general fund balance increased by \$3.17 million.
+The general fund balance increased by \$2.31 million.

 Capital Projects Fund - This fund accounts for financial resources to be used for the acquisition or construction of capital assets.
-The capital projects fund balance increased by approximately \$6.33 million.
+The capital projects fund balance increased by approximately \$9.14 million.
+This is due to the PSCA leverage arrangement the Board entered into with the State Department of Education.